AnacletoLAB/RNA-KG/README.rst

 RNA-KG: An ontology-based KG for representing interactions involving RNA molecules
 ***********************************************************************************

-RNA-KG is a knowledge graph encompassing biological knowledge about RNAs gathered from more than 50 public databases, integrating functional relationships with genes, proteins, and chemicals and ontologically grounded biomedical concepts.
+RNA-KG is a knowledge graph encompassing biological knowledge about RNAs gathered from `more than 50 public databases`_, integrating functional relationships with genes, proteins, and chemicals and ontologically grounded biomedical concepts.
 RNA-KG can be both used by directly exploring and visualizing the KG, and by applying computational methods to analyze and infer bio-medical knowledge.
 RNA-KG is constantly maintained and updated with new experimental data.

 ..
   📢 Please see our preprint 👉 https://arxiv.org/abs/